White paper

 Tax overpayments

-Overpayments are hidden costs, and they can be significant.
+Overpayments are hidden costs that can be significant.
 If you make tax overpayments, the only way you will know is if you proactively identify them.
-Then you must request refunds to recoup that money.
-The government is not obligated to inform you of any overpayment.
-A best-case scenario is that you spend additional staff time looking for overpayments and processing refund requests, while missing the opportunity to allocate these monies to other corporate priorities.
+Then, you must request refunds to recoup that money; the government is not obligated to inform you of any overpayment.
+A best-case scenario is that you spend additional staff time looking for overpayments and processing refund requests while missing the opportunity to allocate these monies to other corporate priorities.
 Once you do so, companies fear they will raise their chances of a future audit.
 If a third party is utilized to discover the overpayments, then a company can expect to pay a significant portion of the findings to the consulting firm conducting the study.
 A less-ideal outcome is that you never identify and recoup these payments.

 Tax credits and incentives